Slookeur/atomes/ADDING_NEW_ANALYSIS.md

 ### 2. Edit the file `src/global.h` to make the information available in other parts of the code:

-  - Define ```C IDC ``` a new, and unique, 3 characters variable, associated to the new calculation ID number:
+  - Define `IDC` a new, unique, 3 characters variable, associated to the new calculation ID number:
   ```C
   #define IDC 10
   ```